derkiner/Iyzico_Practicum_Frontend-Projects/Week_1/Assignment_3_HTML/README.md

 ## A Free-style HTML Project with styling touches / A Healthy Recipe

 <hr>
+NOTES:

-The design is original.
+- The design is original.
 No boilerplate codes are used in this project.

 <hr>